0xPBIT/maiar-ai/apps/website/docs/01-building-plugins/02-executors.md

 - Learn about [Triggers](./triggers) for handling events
 - Explore [getObject](../core-utilities/getObject) for data extraction
-- See [Runtime](../core-utilities/runtime) for the complete plugin API
 - Check out [Plugin Philosophy](./philosophy) for architectural overview
 - Read about [Model Providers](../model-providers/overview) for model integration